Chandler Fashion Center: History

 The mall opened on October 19, 2001 with 229 stores and five anchors (Arizona's second Nordstrom, Sears, Dillard's, Robinsons-May and Harkins Theatres).

 Originally owned by Westcor, Chandler Fashion Center became part of The Macerich Company's portfolio in 2002.

-Robinsons-May converted to Macy's in 2006.
+Arizona's first Apple Store opened in Chandler Fashion Center a few days after the mall's opening.
+This location moved elsewhere in the mall in 2016.
+A freestanding Best Buy was later built on the property.
+In 2006, Robinsons-May transitioned into a Macy's store.
 On January 5, 2011, a shootout occurred at the mall with the suspect and two officers, causing a lockdown immediately.
 The standoff lasted shortly, and police arrested the suspect after his surrender, no deaths or injuries were recorded.

-On October 16, 2018, It was announced Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
-Several prospective tenants have been in discussion.
+Sears announced in October 2018 that it would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
+Several potential replacement tenants were reportedly in the midst of early on discussions.
 In 2019, the Crayola Experience opened near the food court.

-On May 7, 2020, Nordstrom, which maintains one additional outpost in nearby Scottsdale, announced plans to shutter along with several additional locations as a result of the COVID-19 pandemic, focusing on its remaining top performing locations.

-On May 19, 2021, it was announced that sporting goods store Scheels will replace the original Nordstrom.
-It will be the first Scheels All Sports store in the state of Arizona, and is slated to open in fall 2023.
+In May 2020, Nordstrom, which also retains an additional outpost in nearby Scottsdale, announced plans to shutter along with several additional locations as a direct result of pulling back due to the COVID-19 pandemic.
+In May 2021, it was announced that specialty sporting goods retailer Scheels would be reconstructing the original Nordstrom space.
+It also includes a 65-foot Ferris wheel, a 16,000-gallon saltwater aquarium featuring more than 600 fish, an arcade, sports simulators, a wildlife mountain, a restaurant, and a specialty candy shop.
+It opened as the first Scheels store in the state of Arizona on September 30, 2023.

+On February 8, 2025, Round1 Bowling & Arcade will open occupying the former Sears on the first floor.
+It was later announced that California based Seafood City's first location in Arizona would be occupying the second floor of the Sears.